-Here, the role of machine learning is to calculate when it makes economic sense to hold on to or sell inventory, or even increase/reduce production of inventory.
-This is done by monitoring the supply chain elements mentioned above, as well as market prices, holding costs, and production capacity.
+Machine learning can be used to calculate when it makes the most economic sense to hold on, sell or even change the production levels of inventory.
+In addition to monitoring the supply chain elements above, this is done by closely monitoring market prices, holding costs and production capacity.

 Carefully considering and balancing all of these elements has traditionally been a human’s job.
 With the ever-increasing amount of data reflected in each of these areas, however, humans are a poor choice for the task.

 Therefore, the role of machine learning is an obvious one.
 By analyzing thousands or even millions of bits of information to make decisions, these algorithms go far beyond anything a human analyst is capable of.
 No surprise then that the results on overall efficiency can be substantial.

 Factory-Wide Efficiency Gains from Machine Learning